OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 Each SnowpackStatisticsByDate_YYYYMMDD.csv contains rows of snowpack statistics organized by basin ID.
 Each basins' statistics are saved within individual rows of the .csv file.

 An example of a SnowpackStatisticsByDate_YYYYMMDD.csv file is shown below.
-You can see that the daily statistics (October 15th, 2014) for all basins of the
+The daily statistics (October 15th, 2014) for all basins of the
 [Watershed Basin Shapefile Input](#snodastools92staticdata92) (```watershedBasinBoundary.shp```) are represented.
+The red circle shows that all values under the Date_YYYYMMDD column are equivalent.
 Right-click on the image and click *Open image in new tab* to see a larger view.

 ![statsByBasin](file-structure-images/statsbydate.png)